Post-Training Neural Network Pruning using Graph Curvature: Introduction

-In summary, this paper makes three contributions: 1)~we introduce the notion of using graph curvature for analyzing NN data flow; 2)~we provide a ranking algorithm for the importance of NN connections, through observing each connection's neural curvature over a calibration dataset; 3)~we evaluate our method in three image classification datasets so as to demonstrate the effectiveness of the proposed method.
+In summary, this paper makes three contributions: 1)~we introduce the notion of neural curvature for NN pruning through analyzing NN data flows; 2)~we provide a ranking algorithm for the importance of NN connections, based on neural curvature; 3)~we evaluate our method in three image classification datasets so as to demonstrate the effectiveness of the proposed method.